-Debbie Daly, E-RYT 500, YACEP, is a longtime yoga teacher and musician with a passion for making the benefits of yoga and singing available to everyone.
-Debbie is a senior level yin yoga teacher with extensive studies under Paul Grilley.
-She leads her classic yin yoga style in classes locally and in teacher trainings nationally.
-Debbie is also founder and director of our beloved West Marin Choir and of Sound Orchard, a nonprofit musical arts organization.
+Devi Daly (Debbie) E-RYT 500, YACEP, is a longtime yoga teacher and musician with a passion for making the benefits of yoga and singing available to everyone.
+Devi is a senior level yin yoga teacher with extensive studies under Paul Grilley.
+She leads her classic yin yoga style classes locally and in teacher trainings nationally.
+Devi is also founder and director of our beloved West Marin Choir and of Sound Orchard, a nonprofit musical arts organization.
 Before moving to the north bay, she was director and founder of Tucson Yoga, awarded best yoga studio in Tucson for six years in a row and serving over 20,000 students in her decade as director.
-Learn more at www.debbiedaly.com.
+Learn more at www.devidaly.com.

 Peggy began her yoga practice in 1989 with Chuck Miller at the original YogaWorks on Montana.
 At the time, it was just a small room with a nail salon next door.
 Over the years, her practice became very important to her, and still is.
 Influential teachers include Sri K. Pattabhi Jois, Erich Schiffman, Paul Grilley, Tim Miller and Tony Briggs.
 Peggy brings her deep connection to movement, offbeat humor, and life experience to her practice.
 Teaching is her karma yoga.

 Melissa's love for yoga rooted in 2008 when she discovered the Sivananda yoga practice.
 The blend of simple yoga postures, breathing practices, and devotional chanting resonated deeply with her curious, philosophical nature.